Darren-Haynes/Python-Test-CF/README.md

 # Python Pretest for Code Fellows 401 Course

-### How to use this Module:
+### How to Create, Save and Open a School

 First import the module
-`from school import School()`
+`from school import Create_School`

 To create a school
-`myschool = School()`
+`myschool = Create_School()`
 You now have a school with students and teachers.
-The school randomly creates a "High", "Middle" or "Elementary" school.
-The total number of students at the school are chosen from a random number between 100-600.
+The school randomly creates a "High", "Middle" or "Elementary" school, and randomly creates the size of the
+school: 'small', 'medium' or 'large'.
+The size of the school determines how many teachers teach per grade; each teacher is randomly assigned 7-10 students.
+Other information about the school can be accessed as outlined in the methods/attributes section below.

+To save the school as a pickle file `myschool.save('name-of-file-to-save-to')`

+To open saved school into a variable
+`myschool = Create_School().open('saved-file')`

-### Use the following commands to get information about the school:
+### Use the following methods/attributes to get information about the school:

 Dict containing all data about school `myschool.school`